How To Spot and Stop Elder Financial Abuse

 Elder Financial Abuse From Family Members

-Many instances of elder financial abuse that we see involve family members in desperate need of money, taking advantage of their parents or grandparents.
+Many instances of scams against the elderly involve family members in desperate need of money.
+For a desperate person, it may be easy to justify taking advantage of their parents or grandparents.

-Maybe they’ve gotten in trouble with the law and will resort to cleaning out their grandparents’ bank account.
-Other times, a long lost relative swoops in after a long period of absence and starts to care for their elderly family members; stealing checks or debit cards from their home.
+Maybe they've gotten in trouble with the law and will resort to cleaning out their grandparents' bank account in order to pay fines or post bail.
+Other times, a long lost relative swoops in after a long period of absence and starts to care for their elderly family members, sometimes sneakily stealing checks or debit cards from their home in the process.

 What to Do If You Spot "Power of Attorney" Abuse

-What can the elderly do if they find themselves victim to power of attorney abuse?
+What can an elderly person do if they find themselves victim to power of attorney abuse?
 First, they should contact an attorney.
-In most cases, a new lawyer can help revoke power of attorney, demand the stolen money or property be returned, and if needed, file a lawsuit.
+In most cases, a new lawyer can help revoke the power of attorney, demand the stolen money or property be returned, and if needed, file a lawsuit.

 First and foremost, individuals are their own best line of defense.
-Here are a few steps a senior citizen can take to protect against financial exploitation:
+Here are a few steps a senior citizen can take to protect against elder financial abuse and exploitation:

 - Plan ahead to make sure your assets are protected and your wishes are followed.
 Talk to an attorney or get in touch with a trusted financial institution about the best options for you.
 At Security National Bank, we meet with customers on a regular basis to discuss protecting their assets.